godotengine/godot-docs/classes/class_camera2d.rst

 - void **align** **(** **)**

-Align the camera to the tracked node
+Aligns the camera to the tracked node.

 .. _class_Camera2D_method_clear_current: